icssc/ZotMeal/README.md

         └── ...
 ```

-The ```shared/components``` folder contains all the tsx files that modify the app's format.\
-Both the mobile app and vite website refer to the shared components, so modifying the tsx files will affect both.
+The ```shared/components``` folder contains all the tsx files that modify the app's format.
+Both the mobile app and vite website refer to the shared components, so modifying the tsx files will affect both (specifically the App.tsx file refers to the components).